-- Upon approval of the Defender General, employees of the ODG retain the right to moonlight at second jobs provided such jobs are not in conflict with:

-(a) The Vermont Supreme Court's Vermont Rules of Professional Conduct; (b) the defender of the defender o - (b) All relevant Vermont statutes. - 2.
+- 1. Upon approval of the Defender General, employees of the ODG retain the right to moonlight at second jobs provided such jobs are not in conflict with: - (a) The Vermont Supreme Court's Vermont Rules of Professional Conduct; - (b) All relevant Vermont statutes. - 2.
 The Defender General will not unreasonably withhold permission for such moonlighting activities when they are in accordance with (a) and (b) of this article.